Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 ## Testing

-* During testing of the site I ran into some problems while testing the site out on a smaller screen.
+* During testing of the site, I ran into some problems while testing the site out on a smaller screen.
 On a wide screen the site worked fine but the hero text on the hero image would not respond to resizing.
 Below is the wide screen image.

 ![Hero Image](./assets/Read_Me_Images/hero.png.)